 This blog post is an extract from chapter 6 of the book “From Words to Wisdom.
-An Introduction to Text Mining with KNIME” by V. Tursi and R. Silipo, to be published in March 2018 by the KNIME Press.
-The book will be premiered at the KNIME Summit in Berlin in March.
+An Introduction to Text Mining with KNIME” by Vincenzo Tursi and Rosaria Silipo, which is published via KNIME Press.

 Interpretability of the embedding space becomes secondary.

 The Word2Vec technique is based on a feed-forward, fully connected architecture .
 Let’s start with a simple sentence like “the quick brown fox jumped over the lazy dog” and let’s consider the context word by word.
 For example, the word “fox” is surrounded by a number of other words; that is its context.
 If we use a forward context of size 3, then the word “fox” depends on context “the quick brown”; the word “jumped” on context “quick brown fox”; and so on.
 If we use a backward context of size 3, the word “fox” depends on context “jumped over the”; the word “jumped” on context “over the lazy”; and so on.
 If we use a central context of size 3, “fox” context is “quick brown jumped”; “jumped” context is “brown fox over”; and so on.
 The most commonly used context type is a forward context.

 Given a context and a word related to that context, we face two possible problems:

 - from that context, predict the target word (Continuous Bag of Words or CBOW approach)

 - from the target word, predict the context it came from (Skip-gram approach)

 Let’s limit ourselves for now to context size C=1.
 If we use a fully connected neural network, with one hidden layer, we end up with an architecture like the one in Figure 1 for both approaches.